|Applies to:||Original Policy Date:||Date of Last Review:||Approved by:|

-Please note that the requirements for Title IV program funds when you withdraw are separate from the university’s tuition refund policy; therefore, you may still owe funds to the school to cover unpaid institutional charges.
-Your school may also charge you for any Title IV program funds that the school was required to return.
-If you don’t already know your school’s refund policy, you should ask your school for a copy.
-Your school can also provide you with the requirements and procedures for officially withdrawing from school.
+The requirements for Title IV program funds when the student withdraws are separate from the university’s refund policy; therefore, the student may still owe funds to the school to cover unpaid institutional charges.
+The school may also charge the student for any Title IV program funds that the school was required to return.
+Refer to the refund policy and the withdrawal policy for details.

 The school will return the Title IV aid to the Department of Education electronically.
 Funds will be returned in the following order until the full amount of unearned aid has been returned: Unsubsidized Stafford Loan, Subsidized Stafford Loan, Direct Graduate Plus Loan, Direct Parent Plus Loan, Federal Pell Grant, Federal Supplemental Educational Opportunity Grant.

 Once the funds are returned, the student will be responsible for any balance on their account that is created by the return of Title IV funds.
 If a credit is created by a combination of a tuition refund and Title IV return, the funds will be refunded to the student via check or direct deposit.
 Once the return is completed, the student will receive an email notifying them of the action and returned amounts.

 In some cases, schools may not be required to return all of a student’s unearned aid.
 In these cases, the student will be responsible for repayment of the remaining unearned aid according to the terms of the borrower’s promissory note.